-If you suspect malpractice do not confront the defendant health care provider until you get a copy of your records.
+If you suspect malpractice, do not confront the defendant health care provider until you get a copy of your records.
 Do get a copy of your records to get a second opinion.
-When getting a second opinion listen carefully and ask the second opinion doctor how your condition occurred.
+When getting a second opinion, listen carefully and ask the second opinion doctor how your condition occurred.
 Even the second opinion doctor's silence may be revealing from an informational standpoint.
 If you do want to confront the doctor suspected of malpractice, try to have a witness present, such as a spouse or close relative.
-In fairness to medical practitioners not every unfortunate result is falling below the standards of care.
+In fairness to medical practitioners, not every unfortunate result is falling below the standards of care.
 Jurors are told just that.
 The suspected malpractice must be one that is not just a different school of thought on how to treat a patient, but a medical error.
 Not only must you prove an error, but also that the error has or will make a difference in the outcome.

-As of this writing there is a move by lobbyist on behalf of the medical profession to limit the rights of injured malpractice victims.
+As of this writing, there is a move by lobbyists on behalf of the medical profession to limit the rights of injured malpractice victims.
 The doctors are saying it is time to put an end to "lawsuit abuse."
 What these people fail to mention is that the courts are not necessarily friendly to malpractice cases.
 You cannot get to a courtroom without an expert witness who has already said that the doctor or hospital has fallen below the standard of care.
 The days are long since passed that cases are brought in the hope of a quick settlement.
-Doctors are exercising their rights under the "consent to settle "clauses in their insurance contracts.
+Doctors are exercising their rights under the "consent to settle" clauses in their insurance contracts.
 The doctors do not want settlements to go on a national databank of cases settled by them.
 Yet the information in that data bank is not obtainable by the injured plaintiffs.
-Further, in all Pennsylvania counties the jury verdicts are consistently in favor of defendant medical providers.
-Even in the most favorable venue for malpractice cases the statistics reveal that two out of three cases are won by the defense.
+Further, in all Pennsylvania counties, the jury verdicts are consistently in favor of defendant medical providers.
+Even in the most favorable venue for malpractice cases, the statistics reveal that two out of three cases are won by the defense.
 The insurance crisis is believed by many trial attorneys to be more a function of the insurance market forces and not due to actual losses.

-As a practical matter, our firm accepts only those cases in which we are able to find an expert that will stand behind an opinion of malpractice and the case has significant damages.
+As a practical matter, our firm accepts only those cases in which we are able to find an expert that will stand behind an opinion of malpractice, and the case has significant damages.
 These cases are expensive cases to handle.
 We work on a contingent fee basis.
 If we do not win, we receive no payment for legal fees.
 We take only cases that are meritorious.
 A frivolous lawsuit hurts everyone, including attorneys who represent plaintiffs.
-So the next time you hear that there are too many frivolous malpractice lawsuits, remember the source of this propaganda.
+So, the next time you hear that there are too many frivolous malpractice lawsuits, remember the source of this propaganda.

-If you believe you, a friend, or a close family member is a victim of medical negligence, please give us a call for a no charge consultation.
+If you believe you, a friend, or a close family member is a victim of medical negligence, please give us a call for a no-charge consultation.